Rated4.8/5 | 1017 reviews

 Tenant has persistently delayed paying rent, even if no arrears currently exist.

-Notice period: 2 weeks
+Notice period: 4 weeks

 Evidence needed: Pattern of late payments

-• AI-drafted Particulars of Claim
+• AI-drafted particulars of claim

-• PAP-DEBT compliant Letter Before Action
+• PAP-DEBT compliant letter before action

 • Interest calculation included

-• Enforcement guidance if they don't pay
+• Enforcement guidance if they still do not pay

 Contact the tenant immediately to understand their situation.
 Document everything in writing.
 If they cannot pay, discuss a payment plan.
 Keep records of all communication as evidence for potential court proceedings.